Expert insight

 March 28, 2022

-This chart displays monthly gross excess returns of the aggregate of non-total market index funds, active funds, and total market index funds relative to the Dow Jones Total Stock Market Index from January 1995 to December 2020.
-The aggregate of total market index funds closely tracks the market.
-But the returns of the aggregate of active funds and non-total market index funds vary significantly from those of the market.
+Notes: The chart displays monthly gross excess returns of the aggregate of non-total market index funds, active funds, and total market index funds relative to the Dow Jones Total Stock Market Index.
+Time period observed: January 1995 to December 2020.

-This chart displays the differences in industry allocations between the asset weighted non-total market index fund portfolio and the underlying U.S. equity market represented by the Russell 3000 Index from January 1995 to December 2020.
+Notes: This chart displays the range of deviations in industry allocations between the asset-weighted non-total market index fund portfolio and the underlying U.S. equity market represented by the Russell 3000 Index.
+Time period observed: January 1995 to December 2020.

 Contributors